 Consideration #6: Even if you don’t sell them, you might pay capital gains distributions in your mutual fund and exchange-traded funds (ETFs) each year.

 Have mutual funds in your investment account?
 Even if you don’t sell, you might be paying taxes on the capital gains distributions.

 What are capital gains distributions?
 Simply put, each mutual fund or ETF buys and sells securities.
 When a fund sells assets for a gain, they incur a capital gain just like you would.
 Except they don’t pay taxes on the capital gains.
-Instead, each year (usually in December), they calculate the amount of gains that are incurred, and divide those gains against the number of shares outstanding.
+Instead, each year (usually in December), they calculate the number of gains that are incurred, and divide those gains against the number of shares outstanding.
 Each fundholder receives capital gains distributions in a proportional amount to the amount of that fund they hold.